shelbyahrendt/CEWA590_StreamGaging/README.md

 # CEWA590 StreamGaging

-This repository demonstrates how to load USGS stream gaging data from the NWIS server using `ulmo`
+This repository demonstrates how to load USGS stream gaging data from the [NWIS server](https://waterdata.usgs.gov/nwis) using python and pandas.

 ## Installation

 Install with conda:

-1. Clone the repository
+1. Clone the repository to your local machine: `git clone https://github.com/shelbyahrendt/CEWA590_StreamGaging.git`
-2. Within the repository tree run the following in your terminal `conda env create -f environment_ulmo.yml`
+2. Within the repository tree run the following in your terminal `conda env create -f environment.yml`
 3. Activate the environment:
-`conda activate ulmo_streamgaging`
+`conda activate streamgaging_data`

-## Run
+## Run Demo

 1. Open JupyterLab: `jupyter lab`
-2. Select ulmo_demo.ipynb from the file tree to open
+2. Select `demo_scraping_NWIS_data.ipynb` from the file tree to open